47th District Court in Farmington Hills, Michigan

 The 47th District Court handles misdemeanors arising in Farmington Hills and the City of Farmington.
 The most common charges include the following:

 Misdemeanors include all local and state charges with a maximum possible penalty of one year in the Oakland County Jail or less.
 The maximum period of probation is two (2) years.
 The first hearing in a misdemeanor case is the arraignment.
-At the arraignment, the judge tells the defendant the charges and sets a bond, which can be personal recognizance, 10%, cash, or surety.
+At the arraignment, the judge informs the defendant of the charges and sets a bond, which can be personal recognizance, 10% cash, or a surety bond.
 After the arraignment, the court schedules misdemeanor cases for a pretrial conference.
 At the pretrial, the defense lawyer and prosecutor discuss possible resolutions (called a plea bargain), dismissal, and whether there will be a bench or jury trial.
 A defense attorney is essential when someone faces a criminal charge to secure a low or personal bond, minimize charges, reduce any potential sentence, and fight for a dismissal of the case.

 Farmington Hills Felony Charges

 The initial hearings of felony cases arising in Farmington Hills or the City of Farmington start in the 47th District Court.
-The initial appearance is called the arraignment.
-At the felony arraignment, a defendant will either self-surrender on an arrest warrant or the police someone in their custody to court.
-Having a top defense lawyer at the arraignment is vital so that the defendant does not get a high bond and then remains in custody pending the case’s outcome.
+The initial appearance is referred to as an arraignment.
+At the felony arraignment, a defendant will either self-surrender on an arrest warrant or the police will take the defendant into custody to court.
+Having a top defense lawyer present at the arraignment is vital, as it ensures the defendant does not receive a high bond and subsequently remain in custody pending the outcome of the case.

 After the arraignment, the court will schedule the felony case for a Probable Cause Conference (PCC) and a Preliminary Examination.
 The PCC must occur within seven (7) days of the arraignment.
-At the PCC, the defense lawyer and state prosecutor will discuss the need for a preliminary examination, discovery issues, potential motion practice, and more.
+At the PCC, the defense lawyer and state prosecutor will discuss the need for a preliminary examination, discovery issues, potential motion practice, and other relevant matters.
 Sometimes, the prosecutor and defense might agree on a plea bargain to reduce the felony charge to a misdemeanor.
-If the felony is reduced to a misdemeanor, the defendant enters a plea, and the judge schedules the case for a sentencing hearing.
-The most aggressive lawyers fight for dismissal of the charges right from the first hearing date.
+If the judge or prosecutor reduces a felony to a misdemeanor, the defendant enters a plea, and the judge schedules a sentencing hearing.
+The most aggressive lawyers fight for the dismissal of charges from the very first hearing date.

 If the case doesn’t get resolved or dismissed, it proceeds to a Preliminary Examination, which is similar to an evidentiary hearing.
-At the exam, the prosecutor must present witnesses and evidence proving the defendant committed a felony.
-If the prosecutor introduces evidence of the defendant’s guilt to a probable cause standard, the case is transferred to the Oakland County Circuit Court for further proceedings and, possibly, trial.
+At the exam, the prosecutor must present witnesses and evidence to prove that the defendant committed a felony.
+The judge transfers the case to the Oakland County Circuit Court for further proceedings and, possibly, trial if the prosecutor introduces evidence of the defendant’s guilt to a probable cause standard.
 The judge will dismiss the case if the prosecutor fails to produce sufficient evidence.

 The felony offenses heard in the 47th District Court include any of the following: